meg-gutshall/flatiron-curriculum-notes/module-14-front-end-web-programming-in-javascript/section-03-recognizing-javascript-events/javascript-fundamentals-lexical-scoping.md

-# JavaScript Fundamentals: Lexical Scoping
+# Lesson: Lexical Scoping (JavaScript Fundamentals)

 How does JavaScript decide which outer scope to place into the scope chain for a new function?